 As I mentioned earlier, acute (and chronic) EBV typically resolves on its own with rest and hydration.

 Of note, there are no pharmaceutical drugs that are patented to treat EBV (acute, chronic, or reactivated), but we know that some of the anti-virals that treat other herpes viruses can help with EBV by decreasing replication of other viruses that challenge the immune system.
 I rarely use these on their own, and am very cautious in using these if a patient has depression or anxiety (if viral load is high, we can see suicidal ideations in these patients or other significant side effects).

 Treatment for reactivated viral infections is more complex, and there is no one-size-fits-all protocol.
 Initial pill-based treatments should be taken for 3-6 months, but these must be part of a comprehensive approach that involves modifying lifestyle habits (in particular focusing on sleep and stress).
 It can take longer than a year to truly resolve symptoms, but most people should feel some benefits within the first 4-6 weeks if EBV truly is the culprit (and treatment doses are appropriate).

-Over the years, I’ve realized that there are 5 essential elements needed to treat chronic viral infections (EBV, CMV, and others):
+Over the years, I’ve realized that there are 5 essential elements needed to treat chronic viral infections (EBV, CMV, and others) when symptoms are present and labs show high likelihood of reactivation.
+Before pursuing any of these, however, I highly recommend ruling out subclinical/over hypothyroidism or mycotoxin-induced illness as the causes of symptoms and lab findings:

 Stop the virus from replicating.

 - One of my mentors calls this “virus birth control”, and we can use prescriptions and/or supplements to do this.

-- My favorite supplements for this are L-lysine and monolaurin.
+- My favorite supplements for this are Lomatium and monolaurin.

 - Simple but not easy!
 When we are tired, we want more energy and we try to gain more energy with a variety of external tools (e.g. caffeine).
 But we have to listen to the body…take more naps, go to bed earlier, decrease exercise…and sometimes we have to do this for months!
 It requires patience, but is necessary.